 Here’s Jack Coa’s playlist for Kadence related tutorials.
 Highly recommend.

 Tutorials by other creators

 This list will likely grow, but in the meantime, there are some great resources here.
 If you’re a creator and would like me to feature your tutorial on this page, please let me know 🙂

 Kadence Theme *Free Version

-In depth tutorial on the free version of the Kadence theme with most focus on the header, sticky header and header features.
-Great tutorial I’d recommend for anyone new to using the Kadence theme, whether you’ve got Pro or not.
+In-depth tutorial on the free version of the Kadence theme with most focuses on the header, sticky header, and header features.
+This is a great tutorial I’d recommend for anyone new to using the Kadence theme, whether you’ve got Pro or not.